eljefe303030/Melius/README.md

 **22.1 MESHES & TEXTURES - FX**
 1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a brighter beam.
-2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam. **enabled by default**
+2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam.
+Has an optional 'less bright' version **enabled by default**
-3. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **this will overwrite the 1st person flashlight mods**
+3. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS).
+Has an optional 'less bright' version **this will overwrite the 1st person flashlight mods**
+4. [Luxor's new Flashlight HD](https://www.nexusmods.com/starfield/mods/15984) Provides a nice looking cross type flashlight texture.
+Recommended to use with one of the 'Less Bright' 1st Person or 3rd Person flashlight mods.

 **34.1 IMMERSION**
 1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, enable this if you can spare those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**